-- Stir in the paprika and the crushed red pepper flakes.
+Stir in the paprika and the dried red chili pepper flakes.

-- Macaroni pasta is traditionally used in Beefaroni, but you can certainly use rotini or penne pasta if you wish.
-Also, add more or less of the crushed red pepper flakes to suit your personal tastes.
+Macaroni pasta is traditionally used in Beefaroni, but you can certainly use rotini or penne pasta if you wish.
+Also, add more or less of the dried red chili pepper flakes to suit your personal tastes.